-We have audited the accompanying financial statements Health Concepts and Measurements - HealthierSG Ltd. (the "Company") as set out on pages 6 to 17, which comprise the statement of financial position as at 31 December 2022, and the statement of comprehensive income, statement of changes in accumulated fund and statement of cash flows for the financial year then ended and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements Total Well-Being SG Limited (the "Company") as set out on pages 6 to 15, which comprise the statement of financial position as at 31 December 2023, and the statement of comprehensive income, statement of changes in accumulated fund and statement of cash flows for the financial year then ended and notes to the financial statements, including material accounting policies.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act, 1967 (the "Companies Act"), the Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Company as at 31 December 2022 and of the financial performance, changes in accumulated fund and cash flows of the Company for the financial year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act, 1967 (the "Companies Act"), the Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Company as at 31 December 2023 and of the financial performance, changes in accumulated fund and cash flows of the Company for the financial year ended on that date.